exercism/php/exercises/concept/pizza-pi/.docs/instructions.md

 ## 2. A Splash of Sauce

 Lilly is meticulous when applying her sauce, but the size of her pizzas can be inconsistent.
-From her experince, she knows that it takes 125mL of sauce per pizza.
+From her experience, she knows that it takes 125mL of sauce per pizza.
 Lilly needs a function that calculates how many cans of sauce to buy.

 `cans of sauce = pizzas * sauce per pizza / sauce can volume`